-When a screen reader hits a hyperlink, it states that the text is a hyperlink and then reads the name of the link.
-It’s always best for the visible text of the hyperlink to be descriptive rather than the exact web address.
+When a screen reader reaches a hyperlink, it states that the text is a hyperlink and then reads the text of the link.
+It’s always best for the visible text of the hyperlink to be descriptive rather than the exact web address or "click here."

 For example, if I wanted to reference ITG’s website, I would write it the following way: the Instructional Technology Group’s website (instead of http://www.emerson.edu/itg or "To get to the ITG Blog click here").

 "Click here" is not helpful to someone using a screen reader, and no user ever wants to listen to a screen reader spelling out a URL to an article without knowing where that URL redirects to.